Trace-Based Java Testing: Deterministic Verification without Mocks

 For each operation, choose the specific recorded trace.
 You can inspect it in detail: input arguments, return values, DTOs passed between services, and SQL queries executed against the database.

-This transparency lets you verify you're capturing the right baseline behavior before turning it into a test.
+This transparency lets you verify you're capturing the right baseline behavior before validating it.

-Once you've selected your traces, click "Generate Test".
-BitDive packages the recorded execution into a replay plan with exact inputs, exact outputs, and exact dependency interactions.
+Once you've selected your traces, click "Create Test".
+BitDive packages the recorded execution into a JSON Replay Plan with exact inputs, exact outputs, and exact dependency interactions.

 Crucially, BitDive automatically virtualizes the environment.
-When the code tries to hit the database during replay, BitDive intercepts and returns the recorded response.
-No manual mocking required.
+When the code tries to hit the database during replay, BitDive intercepts the call and returns the recorded response.
+This effectively "auto-mocks" your dependencies using real data.

 Copy the test identifier and paste it into your IDE's JUnit configuration.
 Then run: